READ AND REVIEW. Kuroko no Basuke is not mine.

 "Where there is much light, the shadows are deepest."

 First of all, I can't believe myself for writing a letter at this day and age.

 Seriously?!
-Where technology is all around the corners of this earth?
+Where technology is all around the corners of the earth?

 He said that it will be a great help if I write to you – so I am writing… to you.
 Not that I really need help.
 Let's be clear that I am not sick in the head or anything.
-I just need someone out there who would listen (well, in this case, read) to all my rumblings and who will understand how life is (very) unfair to me!
+I just needed someone out there who will listen (well, in this case, read) to all of my rumblings and who will understand how life is VERY unfair to me!